-The Solution Builder works like assessments, the only difference is it provides the user detailed feedback for every answer.
+The solution builder works like assessments; the only difference is it provides the user detailed feedback for every answer.
 They are meant to provide in-depth advice for the user’s specific needs and challenges and are great for educating your audience.

-How to pick your lead-generation tactic?
+How to pick your lead-generation tactic with interactive content?

 For example, if you’re using a product recommender that is a promotional content piece, you shouldn’t start it with a long lead-gen form.
 On the other hand, if you’re handing the user an educational assessment that gives them custom business advice, you might want to use a lead form before they see their results.

 We have created a board to guide you in picking the lead-generation tactic that works best for your company.

 1. High-gate at the start

 To begin with, place your lead-gen form with a maximum of 5-6 input fields at the very start.
 This needs to be done before your users begin consuming your interactive content.

 2. Low-gate at the start